-NOTE: If this screen does not appear, go to the section titled "If Plug and Play Does Not Detect Your Modem" on page 83.
+NOTE: If this screen does not appear, go to "Plug and Play Does Not Detect Your Modem" on page 103.
 When you see this screen, insert the Connections CD into your CD-ROM drive and type D:\ to replace the A:\.

-(If your CD-ROM drive has a different letter name, type that letter instead of D.)
+NOTE: If your CD-ROM drive has a different letter name, type that letter instead of D.